stefb965/microsoft-graph-docs/api-reference/v1.0/resources/group_overview.md

 }
 ```

-Learn more about formulating membershipRules in [advanced rules](https://docs.microsoft.com/en-us/azure/active-directory/active-directory-groups-dynamic-membership-azure-portal).
+For more information, see [Create attribute-based rules for dynamic group membership in Azure Active Directory](https://docs.microsoft.com/en-us/azure/active-directory/active-directory-groups-dynamic-membership-azure-portal).

-> **Note**: Dynamic membership rules requires the tenant to have a license at tier [Azure Active Directory Premium P1](https://azure.microsoft.com/en-us/pricing/details/active-directory/) or greater.
+> **Note**: Dynamic membership rules require the tenant to have a license at tier [Azure Active Directory Premium P1](https://azure.microsoft.com/en-us/pricing/details/active-directory/) or greater.

-## Other types of groups

-Office 365 groups in Yammer are used to facilitate user collaboration through Yammer posts.
-This type of group can be returned through a read request, but their posts can't be accessed through the API.
-To learn more, see [Yammer developer API docs](https://developer.yammer.com/docs).

 ## Common use cases

-Using Microsoft Graph, you can perform the these common operations and more:
+The following table lists some common use cases for groups.

 | **Use cases**		   | **REST resources**	| **See also** |
 |:---------------|:--------|:----------|